 Finally we reached the terrace of the Fort and had a clear view of the city, which was not unlike the one I saw from Mehrangarh but that distinctive blue tinge of Jodhpur was missing here.
 We also found a miniature model of the Fort complex and the guide explained how Rajputs, Brahmins and Royalty live in different parts of it.

 We came out from a different side and finished the guided tour.
 I paid his dues and roamed around for a while in the lower alleys of the complex, full of Italian restaurants.
 Jaisalmer seemed to be the favorite hangout for Italians just like Kasol is for the Israelis.

 In the evening I strolled lazily along the road to have a clearer view of the city.
 Jaisalmer is not a very big city and much of its activities are centered around the Fort and the tourism if generates.
 Even the new buildings are built and designed to look like traditional Havelis.
 In fact a couple of 19th century mansions near the Fort have also been turned into tourists destinations and they even charge their own entry fees.

 Walking along the road, I came out of the Fort area and reached the Gadisar lake, the water reservoir of this desert city.
 However, it is not only a lake.
 It was lovingly developed by the same kings who built the Fort.
 So, there are several temples and other structures around the lake and a few even in the middle of it.

 So, this was all I had from Jaisalmer.
-I gave up on the desert safari plan because I had something else in mind that I will share next.
+I wanted to explore more of the Jain heritage in Jaisalmer but I was short on time.
+Here is a nice post covering Jain temples of Jaisalmer.
+I also gave up on the desert safari plan because I had something else in mind that I will share next.
 You are still wondering about the Bhang shop?
 Well, on second thoughts, I think I should keep that part to myself.